fjwright/Run-REDUCE/README.md

 Guide](src/fjwright/runreduce/UserGuide.html) (which is also included in Run-REDUCE-FX and easily accessible via the Help menu).

-Run-REDUCE-FX should run on any platform that supports Java 8 (or later), but I can only test it on Microsoft Windows and 64-bit Ubuntu Linux.
+Run-REDUCE-FX should run on any platform that supports JavaFX 8 (or later), but I can only test it on Microsoft Windows and 64-bit Ubuntu.
 (Whilst Java is portable, filesystem structures and installation conventions are not!)

 REDUCE itself is an open source project available from